 Could you think of some questions to ask a police dog handler?

 Friday 7th October

 We made jam sandwiches!

 To finish our writing topic on 'The lighthouse keepers lunch' we wrote instructions on how to make a jam sandwich.
 The children had fun giving me instructions on how to make a jam sandwich.
-They soon realised they had to be more specific with their vocabulary and had fun with seeing the importance of putting the instructions in the correct order.
+They soon realised they had to be more specific with their vocabulary and recognised the importance of putting the instructions in the correct order.

-In their sandwich instructions they used 'Imperative verbs' such as spread and cut and used time vocabulary such as first, then after and finally.
-After writing their instructions they made their own sandwich.
+In their sandwich instructions they used 'Imperative verbs’ which are bossy doing words, such as 'spread', 'cut' and 'eat'.
+They used time vocabulary such as 'first', 'then', 'after that' and 'finally'.

 Friday 23rd September

 We have been continuing with our maths unit on partitioning.
 The children have been using and finding different methods to find the tens and ones in a variety of different numbers.
 This week we have been looking at how we can partition the same number in different ways such as the number 54 = 50 and 4, 54 = 40 and 14, 54 = 30 and 24, 54 = 20 and 34, 54 = 10 and 44.